 A 2003 report by New York’s Correctional Association found that prisoners diagnosed with mental illness made up 11 percent of the state’s overall prison population, they constituted nearly a quarter of the people in lockdown.
 Many of the SHU prisoners the CA interviewed for the report were “actively psychotic, manic, paranoid or seemingly overmedicated.”
-As of September 1st, 2011, 173 inmates diagnosed with mental illness were held in solitary confinement at Red Onion State Prison, out of a solitary confinement population of approximately 500.
+As of September 1st, 2011, 173 prisoners diagnosed with mental illness were held in solitary confinement at Red Onion State Prison, out of a solitary confinement population of approximately 500.

 In 2009, Robert Foor, an Illinois prisoner with mental illness, was placed in isolation and “became more mentally ill, mutilating himself by cutting and biting, and [attempted] to hang himself.”
 He ultimately died in solitary confinement at Tamms Correctional Center.
-Another Tamms inmate, Anthony Gay, “cut off a part of his genitalia, which a physician identified as ‘possibly a testicle’ and hung it from a string tied to his cell door.
+Another Tamms prisoner, Anthony Gay, “cut off a part of his genitalia, which a physician identified as ‘possibly a testicle’ and hung it from a string tied to his cell door.
 He was treated and then sent to a ‘strip cell”‘ as punishment.
 Though his mental health has been notably declining, he has faced increasing isolation and longer sentences, due to incidents of throwing feces and urine at guards.